rosiemaguire/Django-crowd-funding-project/README.md

 - [X] Pledges able to be created without comment (optional field)
 - [X] User able to update own details (and Admins able to update any user's details)
 - [X] Created date field for projects and pledges are automatically set based on when the pledge/project was created
-- [X] Last modified date for projects and ledges are automatically updated with each PUT request
+- [X] Last modified date for projects and pledges are automatically updated with each PUT request

-- [X] Project pledge is for cannot be modified in Pledge PUT requests
+### Stretch Goals and Roadmap

+- [X] Pledge put request does not allow any modification of which project it is attached to
 - [X] Pledges cannot be created or modified for projects that are set to closed

-### Stretch Goals/ Roadmap

-- [] Project owner only able to update open/closed field if project has been set to closed
+- [ ] Project owner only able to update open/closed field if project has been set to closed
-- [] Validation to ensure at least one field is modified in PUT Request (rather than just updating the last_modified date because PUT request fields are identical to data in table)
+- [ ] Validation to ensure at least one field is modified in PUT Request (rather than just updating the last_modified date because PUT request fields are identical to data in table)
-- [] Users able to "soft delete" projects and pledges they own (e.g. set deleted field to 1 which hides in front end) own pledges/projects
+- [ ] Users able to "soft delete" projects and pledges they own (e.g. set deleted field to 1 which hides in front end) own pledges/projects
-- [] Prevent new users from being created as administrator or superuser unless it is authenticated by an existing administrator
-- [] Prevent users from being created as administrator or superuser unless it is authenticated by an existing administrator
-- [] Prevent last_login and date_joined fields from being set at user creation
+- [ ] Put restrictions around user creation

 See the [open issues](https://github.com/rosiemaguire/Django-crowd-funding-project/issues) for a full list of proposed features (and known issues).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>